Digital Marketing

 Length

-There is no set number to strive for in your content but it is clear that long-form content does well for organic search.
-That being said, short-form content has its place too, with attention spans shrinking by the minute, getting your message across quickly and concisely should be the focus.
 In the end, your topic needs to determine how long your content is going to be.
 Just concentrate on creating the best content and let the rest follow from there.

-Social Media audit
+Social media marketing audit

-Evaluate your current social media efforts
+Evaluate your current social media campaigns

-Many marketers have built their content rollout plans and follow them day to day without much intent and analysis.
-It is important to analyse your efforts regularly to understand how your content is being consumed and the size of the audience being reached.
+It is important to analyse your efforts in various marketing channels regularly to understand how your content is being consumed and the size of the audience being reached.

-Harness the Inbound Marketing methodology
+Harness Inbound Marketing strategies

-Social posts directing people to trackable landing pages (on a website, not the social platforms themselves), which include forms asking for information are crucial for success, especially for a leads-driven company.
+Social posts directing people to trackable landing pages (on a website, not the social media platforms themselves), which include forms asking for information are crucial for success, especially for a leads-driven company.

 For this to succeed you need an offer.
-An offer usually in the form of a relevant ‘content asset’ that educates beyond the benefits your brand offers.
+An offer usually comes in the form of a relevant ‘content asset’ that educates beyond the benefits your brand offers.

-Adapt to Social Media trends
+Adapt to trends on Social Media Platforms

 Email marketing audit

-Monitor these metrics on a regular basis to understand how your audience is perceiving your emails.
-Are they finding them relevant and helpful?
 Through this audit, you will identify the contacts that are engaged with your content and those that should be moved to other lists to receive other content they will find engaging.

 You should never be sending out emails to your entire database and hoping it resonates with them all.
 Split your contacts up into lists based on the interactions you identify in the audit.
 Look into different subject lines, A/B test them to improve your open rates.